-How to check your Server Information on a VPS or Dedicated server
+How to check your Server Information on a VPS or Dedicated hosting account

 Important!
 You can only view this information on VPS or Dedicated servers.
 Shared servers have no WHM access.

 - Log into WHM.